Integration theory for infinite dimensional volatility modulated Volterra processes: Calculus with respect to the integral

 \subsection{Semimartingale condition}

-In this section we focus on stating a condition under which the stochastic integral process $t\mapsto X(t)$ is a semimartingale.
+In this subsection, we focus on stating a condition under which the stochastic integral process $t\mapsto X(t)$ is a semimartingale.
 This condition is a regularity and smoothness assumption on $g$.
-The following proposition is inspired by \cite[Proposition 5]{vmlv}.
+The following proposition is inspired by \cite{vmlv}, Proposition 5.